andronasef/iconify_flutter/README.md

 Zondicons.iconsList // List of all icons of VS Code icon set
 ```

-## Important Note ❗
+## Important Notes ❗

+- There is two diffrent versions of icons packages(package:colorful_iconify_flutter/icons/) colorful icons sets and (package:iconify_flutter/icons/) for un colorful icons sets. so please use the right package name

-All icon sets are free but Some collections require attribution when used for commercial purposes.
+- All icon sets are free but Some collections require attribution when used for commercial purposes.
 See [This List](https://github.com/iconify/icon-sets/blob/master/collections.md) of collections and their licenses.

 ## Thanks to 🙏